Sommer-tidal/goose-personality/README.md

 3. In Goose Desktop:
    - Open Settings
    - Click "Add Custom Extension"
-   - Fill in the fields as follows:
+   - Fill in the fields EXACTLY as shown below:

    ```
    Type: Standard IO
    ID: personality-customizer
    Name: Personality Customizer
    Description: Customize how Goose responds to you
-   Command: python3 /Users/sommer/goose-personality/src/main.py
+   Command: python3 /Users/sommer/goose-personality/src/main.py --initialize
    Timeout: 30
    ```

-   Note: Replace `/Users/sommer/goose-personality` with the actual path where you cloned the repository.
+   ⚠️ IMPORTANT: In the Command field above, replace `/Users/sommer` with your own home directory path where you cloned the repository.

    - Click "Add" to save the extension